 Harmful Algal Toxins in Food Webs Modeler

-Saltwater is currently recruiting a qualified Harmful Algal Toxins in Food Webs Modeler within the Northwest Fisheries Science Center for a federal contract we are bidding on.
-This is a full time position based in Seattle, WA with work anticipated to begin on September 15, 2021.
+At Saltwater Inc., we believe that high quality data is vital to the health of our fisheries and oceans: our mission is to provide that data.
+Saltwater is a small, innovative company and we are currently recruiting a qualified Harmful Algal Toxins in Food Webs Modeler for the Environmental and Fisheries Science (EFS) Division within the Northwest Fisheries Science Center for a federal contract we are bidding on.
+This is a full-time position based in Seattle, WA.

-The Modeler will work with the National Marine Fisheries Service to develop operational models, collect biological and physical samples, record and analyze data, assist in program reporting, and maintain the laboratory.
+The individual will provide support within the Environmental and Fisheries Science Division (EFSD) by developing operational models, collecting biological and physical samples, recording and analyzing data, assisting in program reporting, and maintaining the laboratory.

 Our ideal candidate would be someone with experience in the areas of quantitative science, biological and physical modeling, trophic transfer of toxins in food webs, oceanography, and ecosystems, and experience participating in research cruises.
 A working knowledge of NOAA Fisheries writing style or the ability to acquire that knowledge is a must.

 Develop coupled biological and physical models for trophic transfer of algal toxins in food webs

 - Use environmental data (physical ocean conditions, algal cell densities and toxicity, toxin concentrations in multiple layers of the food web (zooplankton, clams, worms, fish) and behavioral and health data for marine mammals collected over five years in Arctic and subarctic regions to develop toxin – trophic transfer models for toxin accumulation, biotransformation, and adverse health impacts in specific food webs.

 - Work closely with collaborators from various institutions to develop an operational model that can be applied to multiple food web scenarios and predict future animal mortality events.